 For men and women: Your doctor may suggest more tests.
 They may include cultures to find infections.
 Imaging studies like ultrasound may also be used.You may be referred to a counselor.
 This will help to determine whether psychological issues may be a cause.

 Your doctor may recommend that you use water-soluble lubricants or creams that contain estrogen.
-Other medicines may be prescribed, as well.Infections may be treated with antibiotics or antifungal medicine.Inflammation and dermatitis may be treated with topical or injectable corticosteroids.Viral infections like herpes and genital warts will need to be treated.Endometriosis may be treated with medicines.
+Other medications may be prescribed, as well.Infections may be treated with antibiotics or antifungal medication.Inflammation and dermatitis may be treated with topical or injectable corticosteroids.Viral infections like herpes and genital warts will need to be treated.Endometriosis may be treated with medications.
 In some cases, surgery may be necessary.

 To treat prostatitis and urethritis, the doctor may recommend: Antibiotic treatmentSitz baths—soaking the hip and buttocks area in warm waterAvoiding alcohol and caffeine, which may be helpful for prostatitis